QED-92/cyber-security/modules/hydra/hydra.md

 The **parameters** are the POST parameters sent to the server (user, pass). ^USER^ and ^PASS^ serve as placeholders where Hydra will insert values from the wordlists.
 If the request includes other POST parameters, they must be included as well.

 The **condition string** is crucial for distinguishing between valid and invalid login attempts.
 Hydra primarily relies on failure conditions (F=Invalid credentials) to define a failed login attempt.
-But success condition can also be used (S=Dashboard, S=302).
+But success conditions can also be used (S=Dashboard, S=302).

 **Example:**